intransigent-data/fifth-column/README.md

 # fifth-column
-Scripts that get inside a relational data warehouse and find its weaknesses (but stop short of an attack).
+Scripts that look inside a relational data warehouse to reveal its weaknesses.